saurabhacellere/flink/docs/dev/types_serialization.md

 #### Serialization of POJO types

-The `PojoTypeInfo` is creating serializers for all the fields inside the POJO.
+The PojoTypeInformation is creating serializers for all the fields inside the POJO.
 Standard types such as int, long, String etc. are handled by serializers we ship with Flink.
-For all other types, we fall back to [Kryo](https://github.com/EsotericSoftware/kryo).
+For all other types, we fall back to Kryo.

-If Kryo is not able to handle the type, you can ask the `PojoTypeInfo` to serialize the POJO using [Avro](https://avro.apache.org).
+If Kryo is not able to handle the type, you can ask the PojoTypeInfo to serialize the POJO using Avro.
 To do so, you have to call

 {% highlight java %}